 Other interest income.
 Other interest income is comprised mainly of interest income on taxable property loans held by the Partnership.
-The decrease in other interest income from the first half of 2014 as compared to the first half of 2013 is attributable to taxable interest income from the taxable property loans which are securitized by the Ohio Properties and recognized in the prior year when the Company was able to recognize the sale of the Ohio Properties (see Note 9).
+The decrease in other interest income when comparing the first nine months of 2014 to the first nine months of 2013 is mostly attributable to taxable interest income from the taxable property loans which were securitized by the Ohio Properties and recognized in 2013 when the Company was able to recognize the sale of the Ohio Properties (see Note 9).

 Other income.
-Other income recognized in 2013 is a guarantee fee received from the General Partner owner of the Ohio Properties (see Note 9).
-There was no other income recognized in 2014.
+Other income recognized in 2014 is a guarantee fee received from the General Partner owner of the Greens Property and the other income recognized in 2013 is a guarantee fee received from the General Partner owner of the Ohio Properties (see Note 9).

 Real estate operating expenses.
-The net decrease in real estate operating expenses from the first half of 2013 to the first half of 2014 was related to offsetting factors.
-Decreases include approximately \$573,000 of real estate operating expenses related to Lake Forest which was a VIE that was deconsolidated in the fourth quarter of 2013 and \$106,000 in Glynn Place's repair expenses.
-Offsetting these decreases was an increase of approximately \$404,000 related to Woodland Park which became an MF Property effective June 1, 2013.
-The remaining increase was related to the existing VIEs and MF Properties normal operating increases in salaries, management fees, insurance, real estate taxes, and repair and maintenance expenses.
+The net decrease in real estate operating expenses from the first nine months of 2013 to the first nine months of 2014 was related to offsetting factors.
+Decreases include approximately \$904,000 of real estate operating expenses related to Lake Forest which was a VIE that was deconsolidated in the fourth quarter of 2013 and \$106,000 in Glynn Place's repair expenses.
+Offsetting these decreases was an increase of approximately \$588,000 related to The 50/50, which began leasing up in August 2014, and Woodland Park, which became an MF Property effective June 1, 2013 (see Note 7).
+The remaining increase was related to the existing VIEs and MF Properties normal operating increases in salaries, utilities, management fees, insurance, real estate taxes, and repair and maintenance expenses which is related to the increase in economic occupancy.

 Realized loss on taxable property loan.
 In June 2013, the Partnership redeemed its interest in the Iona Lakes mortgage revenue bond for approximately \$21.9 million.
 This redemption resulted in the realization of an approximate \$4.6 million loss on a taxable property loan.
-There was no realized loss on taxable property loans reported in the first half of 2014 (see Note 4).
+There was no realized loss on taxable property loans reported in the first nine months of 2014 (see Note 4).

 Provision for loan loss.
 The Company periodically, or as changes in circumstances or operations dictate, evaluates its investments for impairment.
-During the second quarter of 2013, the Company determined a portion of the taxable property loans were potentially impaired and an additional provision for loan loss should be recorded.
-A provision for loan loss and an associated loan loss reserve of \$96,000 was recorded against the Cross Creek taxable property loan in the second quarter of 2013.
-There was no provision for loan loss or associated loan loss reserve in the first half of 2014.
+During the first nine months of 2014 and 2013, the Company determined a portion of the taxable property loans were potentially impaired and a provision for loan loss should be recorded.
+A provision for loan loss and an associated loan loss reserve of \$75,000 and \$168,000 was recorded against the Cross Creek taxable property loan during the first nine months of 2014 and 2013, respectively.

 Provision for loss on receivables.
-A quarterly provision for loss was recorded on the interest receivable from the Woodland Park mortgage revenue bond until the foreclosure was completed on May 29, 2013.
-As a result, there is no expense for the first half of 2014.
+A provision for loss was recorded on the interest receivable from the Woodland Park mortgage revenue bond until the foreclosure was completed on May 29, 2013.
+As a result, there is no expense for the first nine months of 2014.